RBI Officer Grade B Syllabus & Exam Pattern 2021

 2) Markets-monopoly, perfect and imperfect competition.

 3) General Equilibrium of price and activity, economic welfare, and the case for regulatory / policy interventions.

-1) Measuring national income and its components, basic macro identities and idea of macro-balance, Goods and Financial Market Equilibrium (IS-LM Framework).
+1) Measuring national income and its components, basic macro identities and the idea of macro-balance, Goods and Financial Market Equilibrium (IS-LM Framework).

 2) Major macroeconomic school of thoughts, Classical, Keynesian and Monetarist.